jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ```python
         assert False is False
 ```
-and the terminal updates to show passing tests
+and the terminal now displays passing tests

 ### <span style="color:red">**RED**</span>: make it fail
-let's try the same test with the equivalent `unittest` method by updating `test_assertion_errors_with_false` with
+let's try the same test using the equivalent `unittest` method by adding this line to `test_assertion_errors_with_false`

 ```python
         self.assertFalse(True)